Adopt a Collection

 PA3029 Rootes collection 1928-1978: The Rootes Group was a British automobile manufacturer and, separately a motor distributors and dealers business.
 The Rootes photographic collection includes circa.
 26,000 photographic prints, over 100 photograph albums and 76,000 glass plate negatives, acetate negatives and transparencies.
 Adoption will go towards conservation, preservation and digitisation.

-Pictures of Coventry/Audio Visual collection c1930s-c1980s: There are approx. 3,500 photographs of the Coventry and Warwickshire collection/Pictures of Coventry collection that require digitisation.
+Audio Visual collection c1930s-c1980s: There are approx. 3,500 photographs of the Coventry and Warwickshire collection/Pictures of Coventry collection that require digitisation.
 There are also around 400 Betamax films, 130 VHS and 500 Moving image film.
 Adoption will go towards preservation and digitisation.

 Bartleet cycling collection 1863-1935: Horace Bartleet was enthusiastically involved with the development of cycling in Britain.
 He raced, toured, was involved in club organisation and built up a wide journalistic connection.
 This collection of books, catalogue and periodicals contain many unique items such as Stanley bicycle club exhibition catalogues from 1883, Bicyclists handbook 1879 and Bartleet’s bicycle book 1932.
 This collection complements the wealth of cycles and bicycles based at the Coventry Transport Museum.
 Adoption will go towards preservation, conservation and digitisation.